codelab-fun/codelab/docs/CONTRIBUTING.md

 If you find a bug while going through the codelab as a student, you can submit feedback through the blue feedback button in the bottom-right corner.
 <img src="https://user-images.githubusercontent.com/2545357/66276032-b56d8680-e85c-11e9-9148-ab38caeb4a57.png" width = 600>

-#### Before Sending Feedback

-Please check out the previous comments to ensure this problem hasn't already been reported!

-#### Submitting a Report

-Feedback form submissions are magically converted to [GitHub issues](https://guides.github.com/features/issues/) by codelab team members.

-- Make sure you explain the problem and include any relevant details
-- Describe the steps you followed to encounter the issue if you can remember them
-- Explain what behavior you expected to see instead
-- Feel free to include any suggestions if you have them ✨

----

-### Opening Issues on GitHub

-Before opening a new issue, please check the existing ones to confirm it isn't on file yet.

-If opening an issue, please include:

-- A succinct and illustrative title
-- A helpful description
-- Current and expected behavior
-- If a suggestion for improvement, how you think the suggestion can improve the project
-- Any other details if necessary like screenshots

 ---

 ### Contributing Code